-In 1999, Yuh-Min Chen and Jang-John Liu published a paper discussing various methods to improve the cost effectiveness of injection molded designs .
+In 1999, Yuh-Min Chen and Jang-John Liu published a paper discussing various methods to improve the cost-effectiveness of injection-molded designs .
 In 2001, Corrado Poli published his version of the same general methodology for reducing the cost of injection molded goods .
 Though these methods are similar in that the end goal is the same, there are several procedural differences spread throughout the literature.

 Using the Poli method, the design engineer seeking to evaluate a product must first consider the general geometry of the product.
 Envelope dimensions are recorded to determine if the part is flat or box-shaped.
-Afterwards, the product can be categorized based on the longest dimension being above, in, or below the range from 250mm to 480mm.
+Afterward, the product can be categorized based on the longest dimension being above, in, or below the range from 250mm to 480mm.
 This defines the overall size of the product.

 The design engineer will then consider the individual features present in the product.
-These features range from ribs, shutoffs, to irregularly shaped holes.
+These features range from ribs, and shutoffs, to irregularly shaped holes.
 These features are used to rate the overall complexity of the product.
-After determining the cavity detail, the number of undercuts are also factored in.
+After determining the cavity detail, the number of undercuts is also factored in.
 The design engineer will then have a subsidiary factor for relative die cost.

 Once the mold cost has been calculated, the design engineer will use the volume of the mold to determine an approximate relative cost of the material used in the mold to make the part.
 This is then combined with a geometric analysis of the part to find an overall processing time for the product.
 After estimating the machine tonnage based on the total area of the part projection, the expected relative processing cost can then be determined.
 All of the previous calculations may then be combined in one final weighted equation to determine the relative cost of the part normalized to the volume of that part.

 After considering material costs, Chen moves on to consider tooling costs in the same way that Poli does.
-Similar to Poli, Chen considers tooling cost to be amortizable over the entire production volume of the product.
+Like Poli, Chen considers tooling cost to be amortizable over the entire production volume of the product.
 However, Chen considers both setup costs and in-depth mold construction costs.
 Chen moves on to consider the processing cost associated with the product.
 As this process is much more complicated, it must be performed using automated computing systems.

-Chen, Y., Liu, J., (1999), "Cost-Effective Design for Injection Molding”, Robotics and Computer-Integrated Manufacturing, 15, pp. 1-21.
+Chen, Y., Liu, J., (1999), "Cost-Effective Design for Injection Molding," Robotics and Computer-Integrated Manufacturing, 15, pp. 1-21.

 Poli, Corrado.
 (2001).
 Design for Manufacturing - A Structured Approach.
 Elsevier.
 Online version available at: http://app.knovel.com/hotlink/toc/id:kpDMASA001/design-manufacturing/design-manufacturing